ES-DOC/esdoc-testing/pyesdoc/ResponsibleParty.md

     deactivate
       ```

-    4. Publish using esdoc shell
+    4. Publish documents

       ```
     esdoc-api-db-reset
     esdoc-api-db-ingest
       ```

-    5. See both records in the database
+    5. See records in the database

       ```
     psql -U esdoc_db_user esdoc_api
        select * from docs.tbl_document;
        ```

-    6. See both records through the web API service
+    6. See records through the web API service

        Get the document UID from the database, and project must be in all capital letters.